THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 - Have filed FAFSA

-- Renewable for up to 4 years of undergraduate study
+Award Amount: Award amounts vary (renewable for up to 4 years of undergraduate study)

 - Graduate from Oliver Springs High School